Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 92,101, 36,114 total housing units (homes and apartments), and a median house value of $1,142,553, Santa Barbara house prices are not only among the most expensive in California, Santa Barbara real estate also is some of the most expensive in all of America.
+With 92,101 people, 36,114 houses or apartments, and a median cost of homes of $1,142,553, Santa Barbara house prices are not only among the most expensive in California, Santa Barbara real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Santa Barbara, accounting for 47.86% of the city's housing units.
 Other types of housing that are prevalent in Santa Barbara include large apartment complexes or high rise apartments ( 29.65%), duplexes, homes converted to apartments or other small apartment buildings ( 14.04%), and a few row houses and other attached homes ( 7.62%).